The Children's Dental Health Project's blog

 Today, Georgetown University's Center for Children and Families (CCF) has released an issue brief on children's dental coverage that was co-written by CCF Executive Director Joan Alker and Colin Reusch, Senior Policy Analyst at the Children's Dental Health Project.
 The following blog article was written by Alker about the new issue brief.
 We have posted it here with CCF's permission:

-In August, a U.S. Senator called children’s dental health “a huge issue people simply don’t think about very often.”
+This summer, a U.S. Senator called children’s dental health “a huge issue people simply don’t think about very often.”
 Here at Georgetown University’s Center for Children and Families — and at the Children’s Dental Health Project — we think it is time to change that.
 Failure to identify, treat and prevent dental disease can result in extremely serious health problems for children and lead to long-term consequences by impairing children’s ability to eat, sleep and perform up to their potential in school.

 That is why today we are releasing an issue brief, explaining 12 options federal and state policymakers should consider to strengthen the affordability of pediatric dental coverage and ensure that more young children receive oral health risk assessments.
 The brief, entitled Fulfilling the Promise of Children’s Dental Coverage, is the second in the Georgetown University CCF series focused on the future of children’s coverage.